smallwat3r/tubestatus/README.md

 ```

 ## How to use it?
-Running it is as easy as a simple `tubestatus` in the terminal.
+Type `tubestatus` in your terminal to view all the lines.
 You can also search for specific lines by typing `tubestatus <contains>`.